moorepants/dissertation/systemidentification.rst

 20 second section of the data to simulate, reducing the likelihood that the simulation blows up due to the model's instability.
-Finally, I ignore any outputs VAFs that are less than -100 percent as they are most likely due to unstable simulations. :ref:`Table 9 <tabMedianVAFOutputs>` presents the median percent variance accounted for across all runs for each model and each output.
+Finally, I ignore any outputs VAFs that are less than -100 percent as they are most likely due to unstable simulations. :ref:`Table 13.9<tabMedianVAFOutputs>` presents the median percent variance accounted for across all runs for each model and each output.
 The best model seems to be the one generated from the data with Luke on the Pavilion Floor once again, but these results differ from the previous